SiGiL-Cpp/CppCraft/pages/06-expressions.md

   - When operations are performed over operands of different types.
     - For arithmetic operations, when one operand is a floating-point type, the result will be a floating-point type as well.
-  - To chose the type an expression evaluates to and to avoid confusing or unclear situation with implicit type conversions, `static_cast` allows to explicitely convert a value into a chosen type.
+  - To choose the type an expression evaluates to and to avoid confusing or unclear situation with implicit type conversions, `static_cast` allows to explicitly convert a value into a chosen type.
 ````